kannan-ar/MariGold.OpenXHTML/README.md

 doc.Save();
 ```

-You can also assign any physical folder address on image path.
+You can also assign any file URI address on image path.
 ```csharp
 doc.ImagePath = @"file:///C:/Img";
 ```